-In this episode, I discuss a few ways writers can help people in this time of great need, as well as a few ways you can make the most of this abundance of time.
+In this episode of our podcast for fantasy writers, I discuss a few ways writers can help people in this time of great need, as well as a few ways you can make the most of this abundance of time.

 I mention a few books you may find helpful, which are: